powervnc/MarketComparePrice/README.md

 - Clone the repo directly
 - Add files as need (discounts, prices files)
 - Before running the first time, add all the necessary brands, stores, categories in the corresponding files
+- Create a database in postgres ( I used pgAdmin) and complete the relevant information inside application.properties

 ## Assumptions